-I am very excited to be beginning my 2nd year working here at UCLA as Resident Coordinator for Dykstra Hall!
+I am very excited to be beginning my 3rd year working here at UCLA as the Resident Director for De Neve Evergreen/Fir!
 Before joining UCLA Res Life, I have worked in Residential Life at Cal Poly Pomona and at the University of La Verne, as well as in Disability Programs at Chaffey Community College.
 Born and raised in Southern California, I have not strayed too far, receiving my B.A. in Psychology from California Polytechnic University, Pomona.
 With a desire to mentor, advise, and support students, I pursued and received my M.S. in College Counseling and Student Development from Azusa Pacific University.
 I have been privileged to work with international, first-year, and returning students, as well as students with impairments.
 These experiences have taught me a great deal about promoting student success and involvement in campus life.
 I love spending time doing anything and everything as long as I am with family or friends.
 I am a Disneyland addict.
 I also LOVE dogs, and have my own pal Logan who lives here on campus with me.
 Go Bruins!

 Director, First Year Experience